-- major activities: major activities Each year we have collected incidence, severity, FDK, and DON data on the NUWWSN by evaluating it in a misted inoculated FHB nursery.
-We normally enter four experimental lines each year and enter the results of the NUWWSN in a coordinated database. - specific objectives: 1) Phenotype advanced breeding lines that are candidates for release: 2) place FHB and other agronomic, disease resistance, and quality data in database: 3) report on purification and seed increase of the best lines. - 3) significant results: Advanced lines that perform well in this nursery are entered into our state regional trials to determine if they are suitable for variety release.

-4) key outcomes or other achievements: The results are included in our regional trial summaries that are distributed to extension personnel, farmers, and seed companies and published on the Internet.
-We also contribute to the T3 public database.
+- 1) major activities: major activities Each year we have collected incidence, severity, FDK, and DON data on the NUWWSN by evaluating it in a misted inoculated FHB nursery.
+Each year we enter four of our own experimental lines in the NUWWSN and enter the data from our NUWWSN location in a coordinated database. - 2) specific objectives 1) Phenotype advanced breeding lines that are candidates for release: 2) place FHB and other agronomic, disease resistance, and quality data in database: 3) report on purification and seed increase of the best lines. - 3) significant results Advanced lines that perform well in this nursery are entered into our state regional trials to determine if they are suitable for variety release. - 4) key outcomes or other achievements: The results are included in our regional trial summaries that are distributed to extension personnel, farmers, and seed companies and published on the Internet.
+We also enter our data into the T3 public database.